Frequently Asked Questions

 In a nutshell, the Validators operate a virtual AMM system that facilitates swaps between the industry's most liquid and most traded assets.

-Check out our Protocol Docs to guide you through more detail.
+Check out our Protocol documentation to guide you through more detail.
 If you still have further questions, feel free to join our Discord or Telegram community and ask away!

-Chainflip has its own Proof-of-Stake blockchain, called the State Chain.
-To build the State Chain, we're using Substrate, which is the framework used to build Polkadot & Kusama.
-Chainflip does not intend to become a Parachain, and will be its own standalone chain.
+Chainflip has its own Proof-of-Stake network that runs its own appchain, called the State Chain.
+To build the State Chain, we used Substrate, which is the framework used to build Polkadot & Kusama.
+Chainflip does not intend to become a Parachain, and will remain its own sovereign network.

 The Protocol